Divya459/Cost-optimization-Challenge/README.md

 🔄 Data Migration Strategy

- Below strategy can be used for automating the process of storing the records older than 3 months in Blob
+ Below strategy can be used **to automate the process** with out any**manual intervention** of storing the records older than 3 months in Blob

 ✅ **_Azure Data Factory_** (**Preferred for Simplicity**)